joqk12345/master-fronted-tech/docs/content/English/2024/Atommic_habits.md

 You can even combine temptation bundling with the habit stacking strategy we discussed in Chapter 5 to create a set of rules to guide your behavior.

+The habit stacking + temptation bundling formula is:

+After [CURRENT HABIT], I will [HABIT I NEED].

+After [HABIT I NEED], I will [HABIT I WANT].

+If you want to read the news, but you need to express more gratitude:

+After I get my morning coffee, I will say one thing I’m grateful for that happened yesterday (need).

+After I say one thing I’m grateful for, I will read the news (want).

+If you want to watch sports, but you need to make sales calls:

+After I get back from my lunch break, I will call three potential clients (need).

+After I call three potential clients, I will check ESPN (want).

+If you want to check Facebook, but you need to exercise more:

+After I pull out my phone, I will do ten burpees (need).

+After I do ten burpees, I will check Facebook (want).

+The hope is that eventually you’ll look forward to calling three clients or doing ten burpees because it means you get to read the latest sports news or check Facebook.
+Doing the thing you need to do means you get to do the thing you want to do.

+We began this chapter by discussing supernormal stimuli, which are heightened versions of reality that increase our desire to take action.
+Temptation bundling is one way to create a heightened version of any habit by connecting it with something you already want.
+Engineering a truly irresistible habit is a hard task, but this simple strategy can be employed to make nearly any habit more attractive than it would be otherwise.

+### summary
+- The 2nd Law of Behavior Change is make it attractive.
+- The more attractive an opportunity is, the more likely it is to become habit-forming.
+- Habits are a dopamine-driven feedback loop.
+When dopamine rises, so does our motivation to act.
+- It is the anticipation of a reward—not the fulfillment of it—that gets us to take action.
+The greater the anticipation, the greater the dopamine spike.
+- Temptation bundling is one way to make your habits more attractive.
+The strategy is to pair an action you want to do with an action you need to do.